Liferay migration. Real examples. Step-by-step instructions. Screens.

 V. Post-migration issues

 After migration to 7.1 make sure that an indexer is enabled.
 Modify file com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config in [Liferay Home]/osgi/configs with content:

-Also, you need to set up a standalone Elasticsearch instance that can index Liferay Portal’s content.
+Also, you need to set up a standalone Elasticsearch instance that can index Portal’s content.
 Installed by default as an embedded service it can be used for local development, but not for production.
-I’m not going in how to install Elasticsearch in this article.
+I’m not going into how to install Elasticsearch in this article.
 You can get the details here.

 Let’s elaborate on some typical errors you may face during migration.